BogusDrac/CS20240147_WFO2407_Group-D_Itumeleng-Matlala_DJS03/README.md

 #### Tasks

-1. **Code Analysis**: Start by understanding the current implementation of the "Book Connect" application, including its HTML structure and JavaScript functionality.
+1. **Code Analysis**: Start by understanding the current i mplementation of the "Book Connect" application, including its HTML structure and JavaScript functionality.
 2. **Plan Refactoring**: Identify sections of the code that can be made more abstract and modular.
 Look for patterns and repetitive code that can be simplified.
 3. **Implement Abstraction**:
    - **Objects**: Define objects to represent key elements of the application, such as books, authors, and genres.
 Utilise the provided data (e.g., `authors`, `genres`, `books`) to populate these objects.